BachiLi/redner/README.md

 - Stratification of random number
 - More BSDFs e.g. glass/GGX
 - A properer secondary edge sampling strategy
-  (to make the renderer computation friendlier to GPU, we temporarily dropped the hierarchical edge sampling algorithm described in the paper, and instead used a resampling importance sample strategy. see [edge.cpp](https://github.com/BachiLi/redner/blob/master/edge.cpp) )
+  (to make the renderer computation friendlier to GPU, we temporarily dropped the hierarchical edge sampling algorithm described in the paper, and instead used an importance resampling strategy. see [edge.cpp](https://github.com/BachiLi/redner/blob/master/edge.cpp) )
 - Support for edge shared by more than two triangles (The code currently assumes every triangle edge is shared by at most two triangles.
-   If your mesh doesn't satisfy this, you can preprocess it in other mesh processing software such as [MeshLab](http://www.meshlab.net))
+   If your mesh doesn't satisfy this, you can preprocess it in other mesh processing softwares such as [MeshLab](http://www.meshlab.net))
 - Source-to-source automatic differentiation
 - Mipmapping
 - Russian roulette